Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 35 | Nutrition Density | A metric indicating the nutrient richness of the food per calorie.

 ### Explore
-According to data exploration, there are some basic information such as:
+According to data exploration, there is some basic information such as:
 * The dataset has 2395 rows and 35 columns.
 * It consists of object data (columns "food") and numerical data (int64 for column "Caloric Value" and float64 for other columns).
 * There is no missing value or duplicated data.
 * All values of column "food" are unique.
-* We need to equate the units for some columns (Caloric Value, Fat, Saturated Fats, Monounsaturated Fats, Polyunsaturated Fats, Carbohydrates, Sugars, Protein, Dietary Fiber, and Water) to milligrams.
+* We need to equate the units for some columns (Fat, Saturated Fats, Monounsaturated Fats, Polyunsaturated Fats, Carbohydrates, Sugars, Protein, Dietary Fiber, and Water) to milligrams.

+#### Data Conversion
+We need to convert data unit that is in grams to milligrams by using the following formula: x \, \{grams} = x \ times 1000\, \{milligrams}

+Based on descriptive analysis, some data has different value ranges.

 #### Data Distribution
 Based on univariate analysis, most data don't have a normal distribution and have some outliers.
 For example, this is a visualization of Caloric Value and Nutrition Density data: